KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

                               force );
 ```

-For example this is basically a completely unsafe access to raw memory as `forceBeginsAt` and `sizeOfForce` define arbitrary memory offsets.
+For example this is a completely unsafe access to raw memory as `forceBeginsAt` and `sizeOfForce` define arbitrary memory offsets.
 And while we might not care about security in this context you can probably imagine the kinds of obscure bugs caused by potentially faulty and inconsistent handling of such offsets.
-To make things worse the naming of external field indices and size constants was inconsistent between different fields and stuff only worked as long as a unclear set of naming and definition conventions was followed.
+To make things worse the naming of external field indices and size constants was inconsistent between different fields and stuff only worked as long as a unclear set of naming and layout conventions was followed.

 If you want to risk an even closer look[^4] you can download [version 1.2 or earlier](https://www.openlb.net/download/) and start your dive in `src/dynamics/latticeDescriptors.h`.
 Otherwise we are going to continue with a description of the new approach.